pamelarussell/alexa-skills/README.md

-# Alexa skills

-Interactive voice applications for the Amazon Echo

-## Bluth Trivia: Unofficial Arrested Development Game
+# Bluth Trivia: Unofficial Arrested Development Game

 A challenging trivia game for devoted fans of the hit television show Arrested Development.
 Each game consists of five multiple choice questions chosen randomly from a large set.
 The game does not access the user's account or save its state after completion.